migramirez2/Harmony-ONE/progress/konstantin-potapov.md

 ---

-2024-04-05 Fro: This week, I'm with Diego and Soph investigating the issue with external validator, which not being elected by the consensus.
+2024-04-05 Fri: This week, I'm with Diego and Soph investigating the issue with external validator, which not being elected by the consensus.
 Additionally, i provided several PRs which increase the stability of the network.

 ---